How to Test Your PH Level Without Strips

 Digital pH tester

 The most accurate way to test your pH level at home is to invest in a digital pH test meter, which is readily available online.
-The device will cost you less than $100.
+The device will cost you less than $100, though the more accurate and applicable the device, the more expensive it will be.
+Our water expert, James Layton, recommends this digital meter for the best results.

-This method is best for people who can’t perceive color correctly because a pH meter gives a numerical value on a display screen instead of showing colors.
-This method also reduces the risk of contamination, which could compromise the test.
-There’s little room for human error with a digital pH meter, and the test takes less than thirty seconds to yield results.
+This is the preferred method for people who can’t perceive color because a pH meter gives a numerical value on a display screen instead of showing colors.

 Step 1